IC Markets Strengths + Weaknesses

 Advanced Trading Tools

-There are 10 additional tools that IC Markets integrated into the forex trading platforms.
+There are 10 additional tools the CFD broker integrates into the forex trading platforms.
 These enhance currency trading in most trading conditions giving traders the edge.
 Features include:

 - Alarm Manager